Deep in the knotted black hole: Acknowledgements

 \section{Acknowledgements}

-We thank Chris Shallue and Sean Carroll for sharing with us an early copy of their work on the Schwarzschild infall~\cite{shallue-carroll}.
+We thank Chris Shallue and Sean Carroll for sharing with us an early copy of their work on the Schwarzschild infall~\cite{Shallue:2025zto}.
+We thank an anonymous referee for helpful presentational suggestions.
 This work was supported in part by the Natural Sciences and Engineering Research Council of Canada.
 MRPR gratefully acknowledges the support provided by the Mike and Ophelia Lazaridis Graduate Fellowship.
 The work of JL was supported by United Kingdom Research and Innovation Science and Technology Facilities Council [grant numbers ST/S002227/1, ST/T006900/1 and ST/Y004523/1].
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.